By Amedee Mwarabu and Patient Ligodi

 "We woke up to the deafening noise of gunshots," said the witness, who asked to remain anonymous for fear of repercussions.
 He said he had seen police and soldiers gather several bodies outside the prison walls.

-BDK leader and self-styled prophet Ne Muanda Nsemi escaped from prison in May and had called on his supporters to rise up this Monday against Kabila, whom Nsemi accuses of being Rwandan - a common slur by the president's opponents.
+BDK leader and self-styled prophet Ne Muanda Nsemi escaped from prison in May and had called on his supporters to rise up this Monday against Kabila, whom Nsemi accuses of being Rwandan -- seen as a slur and quite commonly used by the president's opponents.

 The group aims to revive the pre-colonial Kongo kingdom, which thrived for centuries around the mouth of the Congo River.

 BDK demonstrators on Monday held signs that read, "Rwanda for Rwandans.
 Congo for Congolese.
 Get out, Kanambe," using another slur to refer to Kabila.

 The sect is one of just many sources of opposition of Kabila that threaten to plunge the vast, mineral-rich central country into chaos.
 The opposition has called for nationwide strikes on Tuesday and Wednesday.